 No control over content

 If you are like me, I like to get contextual links on posts that have at least 750 words but I usually try for 1000+ words.
 When I’m writing a guest post I can easily do that.
-When I’m getting a niche edit link I have no control over content length.
+When I’m getting a link on an old post I have no control over content length.
 If you are a stickler for how content reads on pages that link to your site, you will also have no control over this and could find yourself unhappy with the level of expertise of the writer.

-When you join SEOJet you get to take advantage of our members-only pricing for niche edit backlinks.
-Here are the current prices for niche edits:
+When you join SEOJet you get to take advantage of our members-only pricing for backlinks on existing blog posts.
+Here are the current prices for these links:

 If you are a current member of SEOJet, all you have to do is log in to your account and go to the link map of whichever page you want to build links for.